Red Bull Racing is currently one of the top teams in Formula One. The team competes under the name Oracle Red Bull Racing.

 Podcast: Talking Bull

-The Talking Bull podcast gives listeners exclusive access to the Red Bull Formula 1 team with interviews from the team’s drivers.
+The Talking Bull podcast gives listeners exclusive access to the Red Bull Formula 1 team and features interviews with its drivers.

 Youtube: Behind the Charge

-Behind the Charge is Oracle Red Bull Racing’s behind the scenes series on Youtube that shows never before seen footage from all aspect of the Team.
+Behind the Charge is Oracle Red Bull Racing’s YouTube behind-the-scenes series, which features never-before-seen footage from all aspects of the team.

 Red Bull Racing Achievements

-Throughout the years, Red Bull Formula One team has had many achievements and with how the 2022 season is going it seems that they will have even more to add to this list.
+The Red Bull Formula One team has had many achievements throughout the years, and with how the 2022 season is going, it seems that they will have even more to add to this list.

 2006